 What’s a ‘Single Page Website’?

 Before we properly start on this, a single page site we are talking about here is not one of those pages that is just a ‘splash/holding’ page.
-These kinds of pages tend to be very fast to setup, contact a logo perhaps, contact details, maybe a full-screen background image, and social media links.
+These kinds of pages tend to be very fast to setup, logo perhaps, contact details, maybe a full-screen background image and social media links.

 What we are talking about here is a website where the entire site is on page long single page.
-The reason why we are writing about this today is because we have had a few enquiries lately about websites done like this, and we always veer away from them.
+We are writing about this today as we have had a few enquiries lately about websites done like this, and we always veer away from them.